-All businesses and venues can re-open from 4 July, except for the list below, which remain closed by law:
+As of July 13th, all businesses and venues can re-open, except for the list below, which remain closed by law:

 Lambeth re-opening checklist and Risk Assessment Template